 The ONAP project addresses the rising need for a common automation platform for telecommunication, cable, and cloud service providers—and their solution providers—to deliver differentiated network services on demand, profitably and competitively, while leveraging existing investments.

-- A robust design framework that allows specification of the service in all aspects – modeling the resources and relationships that make up the service, specifying the policy rules that guide the service behavior, specifying the applications, analytics and closed control loop events needed for the elastic management of the service.
+- A robust design framework that allows the specification of the service in all aspects – modeling the resources and relationships that make up the service, specifying the policy rules that guide the service behavior, specifying the applications, analytics and closed control loop events needed for the elastic management of the service

 - An analytic framework that closely monitors the service behavior during the service lifecycle based on the specified design, analytics and policies to enable response as required from the control framework, to deal with situations ranging from those that require healing to those that require scaling of the resources to elastically adjust to demand variations.

-To achieve this, ONAP decouples the details of specific services and technologies from the common information models, core orchestration platform, and generic management engines (for discovery, provisioning, assurance etc.).
+To achieve this, ONAP decouples the details of specific services and supporting technologies from the common information models, core orchestration platform, and generic management engines (for discovery, provisioning, assurance etc.).
 Furthermore, it marries the speed and style of a DevOps/NetOps approach with the formal models and processes operators require to introduce new services and technologies.
 It leverages cloud-native technologies including Kubernetes to manage and rapidly deploy the ONAP platform and related components.
 This is in stark contrast to traditional OSS/Management software platform architectures, which hardcoded services and technologies, and required lengthy software development and integration cycles to incorporate changes.

-- Ability to dynamically introduce full service lifecycle orchestration (design, provisioning and operation) and service API for new services and technologies without the need for new platform software releases or without affecting operations for the existing services
+- Ability to dynamically introduce full service lifecycle orchestration (design ,provisioning and operation) and service API for new services and technologies without the need for new platform software releases or without affecting operations for the existing services

-- Carrier-grade scalability including horizontal scaling (linear scale-out) and distribution to support large number of services and large networks
+- Carrier-grade scalability including horizontal scaling (linear scale-out) and distribution to support a large number of services and large networks

 - Metadata-driven and policy-driven architecture to ensure flexible and automated ways in which capabilities are used and delivered